DearCM1/South-Island-Recipes/files/green_lentil_salad.md

 ## Notes

 > Best to make the lentil hummus first so its ready to go for service.
+You can even make the hummus in advance so making the salad on the day is that much easier.

 > Butterfly and fry some chicken for extra PROTEIN 💪.